perladvent/perldotcom/content/article/_pub_2003_03_07_apocalypse6.md

 that you'd probably give single-character alphabetical names to in any event.
 If you want to get fancier than that, you should probably be using a fancier kind of declaration.
-I define "small number" as approximately *e* Â± Ï.
+I define "small number" as approximately *e* ± π.
 But as is generally the case in Perl, you get to pick your own definition of "small number".
 (Or at the very least, you get to pick whether to work with a company that has already defined "small number" for you.)